RJDonnison/RJDonnison/README.md

 ###

-I'm a second year software engineering student studying at the University of Canterbury in **New Zealand**.
+I'm a third year software engineering student studying at the University of Canterbury in **New Zealand**.
 - I am currently updating my portfolio site with react.

 ###